 Homestake Picnic Area

-Homestake Picnic Area is located approximately six miles east of Butte off Interstate 90.
+Homestake Picnic Area is located approximately six miles east of Butte off Interstate 90 and is a day use site only.
 The area was once a flag stop for the Nothern Pacific Railroad and the lake was created when dirt was used to construct the railroad bed.
-The lake provides day use picnicking for travelers and local residents.
+The lake is a beautiful area to enjoy a picnic or access nearby trails for hiking, ATV/UTV trails, or other recreation activities for travelers and local residents.

 There are tables, fire rings. and toilet facilities at the picnic area.